During the pandemic I discovered encaustic collage and began objects I found on the streets.

-I enjoy fashioning an idea or a fantasy out of objects that already exist using spray paint, images found in old books, beeswax, coloured wax and oil pastels exploring various techniques.
+I enjoy fashioning contemporary baroque fantasy out of objects that already exist using spray paint, images found in old books, beeswax, coloured wax and oil pastels exploring various techniques.

 Expedition to Inner Brink